stefan-hoeck/idris2-tutorial/src/Tutorial/Predicates.md

   No  _   => Nothing
 ```

+Of course, for trivial functions like `headMaybe` it makes
+more sense to implement them directly by pattern matching on
+the list argument, but we will soon see examples of predicates
+the values of which are more cumbersome to create.

 ### Auto Implicits

 Having to manually pass a proof of being non-empty to
-`head1` makes this function unnecessarily cumbersome to
+`head1` makes this function unnecessarily verbose to
 use at compile time.
 Idris allows us to define implicit
 function arguments, the values of which it tries to assemble
 on its own by means of a technique called *proof search*.
 This is not